tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. class:: Messenger(executable_name, options)

-   This is a helper class for displaying program data, analagous to a primitive logging facility.
+   This is a helper class for displaying program data, analogous to a primitive logging facility.
    It takes a raw ``executable_name`` string and :class:`optparse.OptionParser` object.
    Its behavior changes depending on whether the